thedonutdan/cse15l-lab-reports/lab1.md

 [user@sahara ~/lecture1/messages]$ cd
 [user@sahara ~]$
 ```
-Here we can see `cd` returning the working directory to the home directory when no arguments are provided.
+Our working directory is `~/lecture1/messages`.
+When we call `cd` with no arguments it returns us to the home directory.
+This is not an error at all as it is the expected behavior based on the documentation for `cd`.

 Second Command: `ls`
 We will again run the `ls` command three times.
 One time with a directory as an argument, one time with a filename as an argument, and one time with no arguments.